 Winwalk vs Sweatcoin (2026): Which Step App Is Worth It?

-Winwalk and Sweatcoin both pay you for steps, but they get the value to you in very different ways.
-The short version: Winwalk pays out more, sooner, in gift cards and PayPal, while Sweatcoin earns silently in the background and pays in marketplace offers rather than money.
-Here is exactly how each one earns, where the ads and catches sit, and which is worth your steps in 2026.
+Winwalk and Sweatcoin both reward steps, but they get the value to you in different ways.
+The short version: Winwalk has clearer retailer gift cards, while Sweatcoin earns silently in the background and pays mainly in marketplace offers.
+Here is how each one earns, where the ads and catches sit, and which is worth your steps in 2026.

 Quick verdict